mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Flood sign abandoned, 9th September :- [8142920](https://www.fixmystreet.com/report/8142920)
 - DANGER to public.
 Broken fence with exposed barbed wire, next to public path., 9th September :- [8142914](https://www.fixmystreet.com/report/8142914)
 - Blocked drain, 9th September :- [8142737](https://www.fixmystreet.com/report/8142737)
-- Car driving over kerb and causing damage to verge, especially when wet weather arrives.
-I have reported this before .
-Located at 5 Howards place.
-Not sure if they had planning permission to turn front garden in to a car park., 9th September :- [8142639](https://www.fixmystreet.com/report/8142639)
-- Increase in traffic using School Road as a quick way to get to London Road, especially now with the road closure has been significant!
-This is an access road only for residents, 9th September :- [8142379](https://www.fixmystreet.com/report/8142379)
-- Blocked drain outside the Old Bakery, School Road, 9th September :- [8142316](https://www.fixmystreet.com/report/8142316)

 <!-- fix_marker ends -->